Tom McCall: Later life and death

-After McCall's final attempt at the governorship a group launched an initiative to repeal McCall's most lasting legacy, the state's land use planning system, which included urban growth boundaries.
-Measure 6 went on the ballot for the 1982 election and McCall vowed to fight it to the end.
-McCall was dying of cancer and used the final months of his life making sure that Measure 6 did not pass.
+Although his popularity was at its peak, Oregon's constitution prevented McCall from seeking a third consecutive term as governor in 1974.
+State Senator Vic Atiyeh won the Republican nomination, but lost the general election to Straub, who McCall had endorsed in the election.
+McCall returned to journalism, writing a newspaper column and serving as commentator for Portland television station KATU.
+He sought to return to the governorship in 1978, but Atiyeh defeated McCall in the primary and went on to beat Straub in a rematch of their 1974 race.

+McCall's prostate cancer eventually returned.
+He devoted his last years to defending the land-use laws he'd sponsored, which had been under attack from critics since their enaction.
+In 1982, opponents of land-use planning successfully placed Measure 6, which would have repealed the 1973 law, on the ballot.
 During his campaign against Measure 6 McCall said, "You all know I have terminal cancer—and I have a lot of it.
 But what you may not know is that stress induces its spread and induces its activity.
 Stress may even bring it on.
 Yet stress is the fuel of the activist.
 This activist loves Oregon more than he loves life.
 I know I can't have both very long.
 The trade-offs are all right with me.
 But if the legacy we helped give Oregon and which made it twinkle from afar—if it goes, then I guess I wouldn't want to live in Oregon anyhow."

-Measure 6 failed to pass in the 1982 election.
-McCall was admitted to Good Samaritan Hospital in Portland just over a month after the election.
-McCall once said about death, "You're terminal from the minute you arrive.
-You've been going to go ever since you got here.
-Still it is unacceptable when the calendar hints that the prospect has lost its open-endedness.
-Despair strikes you and what was vaguely inevitable is barely down the road anymore."
+Measure 6 ultimately failed to pass.